nihal111/nihal111.github.io/_posts/2026-04-09-mobile-hacking-without-leaving-the-cli.markdown

 - Axios (Apr 6, 2026): [The AI agent buffet is closed](https://www.axios.com/2026/04/06/anthropic-openclaw-subscription-openai)
 - OpenClaw FAQ reference on billing/auth paths: [OpenClaw FAQ](https://docs.openclaw.ai/help/faq)

-Meanwhile, terminal-native agents (Codex/Claude) kept improving fast.
+Meanwhile, terminal-native agents (Codex/Claude) kept improving quickly.
 So I stopped waiting for the IM layer to catch up and built a mobile control plane around real terminal sessions.

 ## The Friction Was Personal

 This had been a friction point for months.
-I kept trying different tools and kept abandoning them because there was always one more sharp edge that made true computer-free operation inconvenient.
+I kept trying different tools and abandoning them because there was always one more sharp edge that made truly computer-free operation inconvenient.

 With this tooling I built in conjunction with Wispr Flow, I’m basically speaking to my phone and turning that into running systems.
-That still feels insane.
+That still feels a little absurd in the best way.
 Idle minutes are no longer dead time; they are launch windows for the next idea running in the background.

 That quality-of-life shift is the whole point.